ralphchen/vpc/intl.en-US/Quick Start/Create a VPC.md

 In this tutorial, enter **webVPC**.

 |
     |**CIDR**|Select the CIDR block of the VPC.
-Limitations on VPC CIDR blocks are as follows:    -   You can use 192.168.0.0/16, 172.16.0.0/12, or 10.0.0.0/8, the three standard CIDR blocks and their subsets.
+Limitations on VPC CIDR blocks are as follows:    -   You can use 192.168.0.0/16, 172.16.0.0/12, or 10.0.0.0/8, the three standard CIDR blocks, or their subnets.
 If you want to use a subnet of a standard CIDR block as the IP address range, you must use API to create a VPC.

     -   If you want to connect a VPC to another VPC or to a local network to build a hybrid cloud, we recommend that you use a subset of the standard CIDR blocks, and make sure that the network mask is no longer than /16.